Temporally Consistent Transformers for Video Generation: Experiments

 \subsection{Ablations}

 In this section, we perform ablations on various architectural decisions of our model.
-For simplicity, we evaluate our methods on short sequences of 16 frames from Something-Something-v2 (SSv2).
-We choose SSv2 as it provides insight into scaling our method on complex real-world data more similar to Kinetics-600 while being computationally cheaper to run.
+For simplicity, we evaluate our methods on short sequences of 16 frames from Something-Something-v2 (SSv2), as it provides insight into scaling our method on complex real-world data more similar to Kinetics-600 while being computationally cheaper to run.

-\Cref{table:abl_arch} shows several ablations comparing posterior, prior, and various architectural design choices.
-We demonstrate that using VQ-latent dynamics with a MaskGit prior proves better compared to alternative formulations for latent dynamics models, such as popular variational methods.
+Details can be found in the Appendix, \Cref{table:abl_arch}.
+We demonstrate that using VQ-latent dynamics with a MaskGit prior outperforms other formulations for latent dynamics models such as variational methods.
 In addition, we show that conditional encodings learn better representations for video predictions.
-We also ablate the codebook size, showing that although there exists an optimal codebook size, it does not matter too much as along as there are not too many codes, which may make it more difficult for the prior to learn.
+We also ablate the codebook size, showing that although there exists an optimal codebook size, it does not matter too much as along as there are not too many codes, which may the prior more difficult to learn.
 Lastly, we show the benefits of DropLoss, with up to 60\% faster training and a minimal increase in FVD.
 The benefits are greater for longer sequences, and allow video models to better account for long horizon context with little cost in performance.

-\Cref{table:abl_scaling} shows ablations on scaling different parts of our model, such as the encoder, decoder, temporal transformer, and prior.
-In general, it is more beneficial to have an imbalanced encoder decoder architecture, with more parameters in the decoder.
-For the temporal transformer, it is more beneficial to have larger resolution features ($4\times 4$), especially for more complex data like SSv2, and less useful for visually simpler datasets such as DMLab or Minecraft.
-Similarly, having a larger width is more beneficial than more layers due to increased capacity to represent each frame.
-Lastly, for scaling the MaskGit prior, more layers is better than larger width networks.